Soil animals: Soil microfauna

 Soil microfauna comprise unicellular (protozoa), and multicellular (nematodes, rotifers, tardigrades) organisms.
 By their small size (20 μm to 200 μm) they are able to move within mesopores (30–75 μm) and macropores (>75 μm) where they find microorganisms (for microbivorous species) or other microfauna (for predatory species) as food.
 To the exception of resting stages (e.g. eggs, cysts, dauer larvae) microfauna are more often in tight contact with water films surrounding soil aggregates and roots (rhizoplane).
 Microfauna are involved in strong interactions with soil microorganisms, together consuming and stimulating them by rejuvenating microbial colonies.
 Through the excretion of nutrients in a plant-available form (e.g. ammonium) they contribute to plant nutrition.

 Although difficult to verify experimentally, Clarholm's microbial loop hypothesis explained how the growth of roots, when exploring a new environment, exerts a priming effect on quiescent soil bacteria which in turn are predated by naked amoeba, liberating nitrogen in a mineral form, further absorbed by root hairs, stimulating in turn the plant through a positive feedback process.

-Chemical signalling through the water film in which mesofauna are living (e. g. chemotaxis) is strongly involved in intra-species (pheromone) and between-species (allomone) communication.
-Mesofauna are also involved in chemical signalling with plants, in particular in parasitic forms (e. g. root-feeder nematodes).
+Chemical signalling through the water film in which microfauna are living (e. g. chemotaxis) is strongly involved in intra-species (pheromone) and between-species (allomone) communication.
+Microfauna are also involved in chemical signalling with plants, in particular in parasitic forms (e. g. root-feeder nematodes).
 Interesting parallels between nematode-plant chemical interactions and plant-fungal symbioses (mycorrhizae) have been suggested.

 Because of their physiological and locomotory dependence to pore water microfauna are very sensitive to moisture fluctuations.
 Variations in population size of active forms (e.g. protozoan trophozoites) are correlated with variations in soil moisture along precipitation cycles.
 However, resistant life-cycle cryptobiotic stages (e.g. protozoan resting cysts, nematode dauer larva, rotifer anhydrobiotes, tardigrade tuns), allow them to stay and wait for better conditions, restoring fully active metabolism with a few hours.
 It can thus be postulated that, contrary to most other soil invertebrates, soil microfauna will not suffer to a critical extent from climate warming, while they are highly sensitive to other man-induced global changes such as acid rains.

 Although sexual reproduction (including sexual conjugation) is widespread in microfauna, allowing rapid adaptation (by genetic recombination) to environmental heterogeneity both in space and time, asexual reproduction (e.g. parthenogenesis, fission) is commonplace in protozoa (amoebae and flagellates), nematodes, rotifers, and tardigrades, allowing them to rapidly exploit new or temporary environments or new hosts for parasites.
 Infestation of female gonads by bacteria belonging to the genus Wolbachia, hereditary transmitted through the germline, has been found to be responsible for the loss of sexual reproduction and shift to parthenogenesis in some lineages of parasitic nematodes.